CXA, a health-focused digital insurance startup, raises $25M

 The ultimate goal is to combat a health problem that Koo believes is only getting worse in the Asia Pacific region.

-“Chronic disease comes here 10 years before anywhere else,” she said, citing an Emory research paper which concluded that chronic diseases in Asia are “rising at a rate that exceeds global increases.”
+“Chronic disease comes here 10 years before anywhere else,” she said, citing an Emory research paper that concluded that chronic diseases in Asia are “rising at a rate that exceeds global increases.”

 “There’s such a crying need for solutions, but companies can’t force the brokers to lower costs as employees are getting sick… double-digit increases are normal, but we think this approach can help drop them.
 We want to start changing the cost of healthcare in Asia, where it is an epidemic, using data and personalization at scale in a way to help the community,” Koo added.